afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 ```

 Once we have the functor definition for `Parse` nailed, we can
 discover the possibilities offered by its application.
-For beginners,
+For starters,
 instead of duplicating code, we can use `parseByte` to define a
 `parseChar`: